 Misuse of Nightcore (2011-present)

 Even since the first fan-made nightcore song emerged on YouTube, there have been few sped up non techno/dance songs uploaded to YouTube labelled “Nightcore”.
-Since 2011, the amount of sped up pop, rock, hip hop/rap songs labelled “Nightcore” on YouTube increased rapidly.
+Since the midyear of 2011, the amount of sped up pop, rock, hip hop/rap songs labelled “Nightcore” on YouTube increased rapidly.
 Some of the songs were great hits, accumulating millions of views.
 After the bloom of “fake” nightcore songs, nightcore was misunderstood as sped up and high pitched version of any song.

 Nightcore outside YouTube